Jallah/EasyProt/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/cyi4mev19l12jyya?svg=true)](https://ci.appveyor.com/project/Jallah/easyprot)

 ## Description
 EasyProt is a very lightwight Framwork for implementing your own Client-Server-Based Protocol.
-Usualy you just have to define your messages by implementing the `IProtMessage ` interface.
+Usually you just have to define your messages by implementing the `IProtMessage ` interface.
 The communication between the Clients and the Sever runs asynchronus.

 ## Usage
 There are much cool things you can do to create your own Protocol.
 EasyProt is written in F# but you can write your Implementation in every .NET Language even in VB .NET (don't take it too serious VB-Lovers :P)

 **IPipelineMember**

-This interface just consits of one method.
+This interface just consits of one method:
 ``` csharp
     // C# string Proceed(string message)
     abstract member Proceed : string -> string